 There have been no material changes in the information regarding the Company's risks, as set forth under Part I, "Item 1A.
-Risk Factors" in the Company's 2012 Annual Report on Form 10-K, except for the following revised risk factors, each of which appeared in Part I, "Item 1A.
-Risk Factors" in the Company's 2012 Annual Report on Form 10-K, but have been revised to reflect events that occurred during the current reporting period:
+Risk Factors" in the Company's 2012 Annual Report on Form 10-K, except for the following revised risk factor which appeared in Part I, "Item 1A.
+Risk Factors" in the Company's 2012 Annual Report on Form 10-K, but has been revised to reflect events that occurred during the current reporting period: